gm3dmo/the-power/docs/setting-up-a-gh-app.md

 When updating app permissions, remember to approve them!
 To do that go to this page `https://github.com/organizations/<YOURORG>/settings/installations/<installationID>` and review request -> Accept new permissions

-Otherwise the permission change will be for naught.
+Otherwise the permission change will be for naught as they will not stick.
+The UI can be a little quirky.